-NOAA Ship Miller Freeman was a 215-foot fisheries and oceanographic research vessel and was one of the largest research trawlers in the United States.
-Miller Freeman's primary mission was to provide a working platform for the study of the ocean's living resources.
+Miller Freeman was a 215-foot fisheries and oceanographic research vessel and one of the largest research trawlers in the United States.
+The ship's primary mission was to provide a working platform for the study of the ocean's living resources.

-The ship was named for Miller Freeman (1875-1955), a publisher who was actively involved in the international management of fish harvests.
+The ship was named after Miller Freeman (1875-1955), a publisher who was actively involved in the international management of fish harvests.
 The ship was launched in 1967, but not fully rigged until 1975.
 The vessel was again re-rigged in 1982.
-Miller Freeman was homeported at the Marine Operations Center-Pacific in Newport, Oregon.
-With a 12,578 nautical mile, 31-day endurance, Miller Freeman was capable of operating in any waters of the world.
+Miller Freeman was homeported at the Marine Operations Center—Pacific in Newport, Oregon.
+With a 12,578 nautical mile and 31-day endurance, Miller Freeman was capable of operating in any waters of the world.

 Miller Freeman carried a complement of 7 NOAA Corps officers, 27 crew members, and a maximum of 11 scientists.